Cultural Channel (Armenia): History

-The channel was founded by Arthur Hakobyan as A21TV on 29 March 2010 in Armenia's second largest city, Gyumri.
-A21TV was renamed to ART21 TV on 23 January 2014.
+The channel was founded by Arthur Hakobyan as A21TV on 29 March 2014 in Yerevan.
+A21TV was renamed to Cultural Channel on 23 January 2017.

-In 2011, it became and still remains the only cultural TV channel.
-In 2014, they began to collaborate with Deven, Disney, Domino, Nvero+, and other companies.
-On 22 June 2014, "ART21 TV" launched its new website, www.a21tv-armenia.am.
+In 2011, it became the sole cultural TV channel, a status it has retained to date.
+In 2014, the channel initiated collaborations with Deven, Disney, Domino, Nvero+, and other companies.

+On 22 June 2014, "ART21 TV" launched a new website.
 Currently, their audience reaches viewers in Armenia and Russia.
 The channel is available on cable networks.

-The TV channel, created to fill the gap in cultural and educational programming, has been carrying out many cultural programs, documentaries, and charity projects.
+The TV channel, established to address the void in cultural and educational programming, has been actively producing numerous cultural programs, documentaries, and charity projects.
 In February 2015, the TV channel started regular IPTV broadcasts across Armenia and in the United States.
 In 2016, Cultural Channel organized the first cultural television competition-festival, "Cultural Channel Awards Ceremony", during which prizes were awarded to young people who won in the categories of fine arts, cinematography, and clothing modeling.

-In 2017, on the occasion of its foundation, the TV channel received a letter of thanks from the Ministry of Culture for its significant contribution to the popularization of Armenian cultural values.
+In 2017, commemorating its foundation, the TV channel received a letter of appreciation from the Ministry of Culture, acknowledging its substantial contribution to the promotion of Armenian cultural values.